durzal1/sudoku/README.md

 Expert: most amount of open spaces possible while ensuring only one solution | 4-5 minutes

-The harder puzzles take a long time to create since after removing spaces from a correct board it has to keep checking to make sure this is only one solution.
+The harder the puzzle the longer it takes to create since after removing spaces from a correct board it has to keep checking to make sure this is only one solution.

-After they create the puzzles they can choose which puzzle they want to play.
+After they create the puzzles, they can choose which puzzle they want to play.

 After they play it, the program will delete the puzzle so it cannot be played again.

-While playing a puzzle user inserts numbers onto the screen and then can check the answers once they are done.
+While playing a puzzle, the user inserts numbers onto the screen and then can check the answers once they are done.

 The dist file has a .exe file in it